5 Essentials for Beautiful and Sensational Colorado Winter Maternity Photos

 Red

 Red is complementary to green and will make you pop.
 You can go with a more classic red, like a burgundy or another deep red.
 Or you can go more modern with a fire engine red.
+Don’t forget that pink is just a lighter version of red.

 Yellow